 Small Things To Ask For Christmas

 If you have little or no money to give your loved ones gifts for Christmas, you’d probably feel guilty if they ask what you would like for Christmas.
-These are some ideas of what you can ask for that won’t make you feel as if you’re getting more than you can give in return.
+These are some ideas of what you can ask for.
+They are low-cost ideas that won’t make you feel as if you’re getting more than you can give in return.

-They’re also good and cheap gift ideas for family and friends as well.
+They’re good and cheap gift ideas for family and friends as well.

 - Socks: I didn’t like this gift as a child, but I love receiving a nice, warm pair of fuzzy socks now.